AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo-mapping/activities.md

 solution: Experience Platform
 title: Activities mapping field
 topic: overview
-description: The tables below contain the mappings between the fields in the Marketo Activities dataset and their corresponding XDM fields.
+description: The table below contains the mappings between the fields in the Marketo activities dataset and their corresponding XDM fields.
 ---

 # Activities mapping field

-The table below contain the mappings between the fields in the [!DNL Marketo] Activities dataset and their corresponding XDM fields.
+The table below contains the mappings between the fields in the [!DNL Marketo] activities dataset and their corresponding XDM fields.

 | Source dataset | XDM target field |
 | -------------- | ---------------- |